zulfikarrmdhn/binar_gold_challenge/README.md

-# Binar Academy - Data Science Wave 2 - Gold Challenge - Dokumentasi API untuk Data Processing dan Modeling
+# Binar Academy - Data Science Wave 2 - Gold Challenge - API Documentation for Data Processing and Modeling
 by Zulfikar Ramadhan

 Donwload all file: